-CST 248 Capstone 1 Credit
+CST 248 Capstone

-Serves as the capstone course for all computer networking students and will integrate all of the networking skills acquired throughout the computer networking degree program.
-In this course, students will design, develop and implement a network in a simulated or real-world environment.
+Serves as the capstone course for all computer networking and coding students and will integrate all of the skills acquired throughout the computer networking degree program.
+In this course, students will design, develop and implement a project in a simulated or real-world environment.
 (15 weeks, 1 lec, 0 lab)

-CST 251 Cloud Computing I 3 Credits
+CST 251 Cloud Computing I